webiny/docs.webiny.com/docs/webiny/introduction.md

 - [Slack Community](https://www.webiny.com/slack) - join to get help or discuss bugs and features
 - [Community Forum](https://community.webiny.com/) - if you prefer forum for discussions
-- [Github Repo](https://github.com/webiny/webiny-js) - this is where Webiny code lives
+- [GitHub Repo](https://github.com/webiny/webiny-js) - this is where Webiny code lives

 ## Start contributing

 We're glad you're interested in contributing and would love to see your PR!
 Head over to our [contribution guidelines](https://github.com/webiny/webiny-js/blob/master/docs/CONTRIBUTING.md) to get familiar with the process.

-Open a topic [on the forum](https://community.webiny.com/), file an [issue on Github](https://github.com/webiny/webiny-js/issues) or join our [Slack community](https://www.webiny.com/slack), we'll be glad to discuss the issue with you and provide help and directions.
+Open a topic [on the forum](https://community.webiny.com/), file an [issue on GitHub](https://github.com/webiny/webiny-js/issues) or join our [Slack community](https://www.webiny.com/slack), we'll be glad to discuss the issue with you and provide help and directions.